 Caulk and wood are two of the common materials used in home building.
 When water is present you can expect damage to the immediate and surrounding areas.
 Check areas around windows and doors.
 Look for water stains and or rotted material.
 Any molding, baseboards, drywall that show signs of water stains, indicate a possible water penetration / leak.

 Smelling and Listening

-As mold is one of the usual suspects when it comes to water damage, your nose may be the only tool you need to find the source.
-While many older structures have a general musty smell about them, the smell of mold is easily noticed.
-If you walk into a room and the smell of mold is much stronger than the hall, chances are you have located the main area of your water damage.
-This will allow you to check more efficiently for telltale water stains, warping or crumbling.
+Mold is one of the usual by products of water damage and moisture.
+When mold is present you may notice a damp and musty smell.
+Your nose may be the only tool you need to find water damage.
+Older structures have a musty smell, but the smell of mold is easily noticed.
+If you walk into a room and smell mold, chances are you have located the main area of your water damage.

-Your nose isn’t your only organic tool in the fight against water damage, your ears can prove to be just as invaluable.
-If you are sure there is a water leak somewhere, but can’t seem to find any obvious visual signs, listening for it may be your best bet.
-The next time it rains, turn off every appliance in your home, making it as quiet as possible.
-Stand in various areas in the building where you suspect the damage may be hiding and listen closely.
-While you will likely still hear the rain outside, the sound of it trickling inside is very different and easy to identify.
+Your nose isn’t your only organic tool in the fight against water damage.
+Your ears can prove to be just as invaluable.
+If you are sure there is a water leak somewhere, listening for the leak may be your best bet.
+The next time it rains, turn off every appliance in your home.
+Take time to listen carefully.
+Careful listening may help you discover the leak.
+The sound of it trickling water can help you locate the source of the leak.

 Flashing and Insulation